-In prepping this series of articles, I read much of the information already published elsewhere.
+In prepping this series of articles, we read much of the information already published elsewhere.
 Some of the suggestions work.
 Others are complete myths.
-Some of the advice (including in my old blog post!) is simply outdated.
+Some of the advice (including in our old blog post!) is simply outdated.
 Some suggestions can even make Lightroom slower.
+So let’s debunk some myths!
 These are the main ones to avoid…

 Myth #1: GPU – Everyone should turn it off (or on)

-I’ve seen many posts saying that the “Enable Graphics Processor” checkbox in Preferences > Performance should be turned off.
-I saw almost as many saying it should be turned on.
-The reality is, there isn’t a blanket ‘best setting’ that applies to everyone.
+We’ve seen many posts saying that the Use Graphics Processor pop-up in Preferences > Performance should be turned off.
+We see almost as many saying it should be turned on.
+The recommendations have changed significantly over the years, as the GPU has been used for more and more performance improvements.

 Myth #2: Render 1:1 previews to speed up Develop

-We’ll come back to where different types of previews are used in a future post, but if you’re wondering about the complete preview loading logic, there’s a flow chart diagram on pages 553-554 of my LRCC/6 book.
+We’ll come back to where different types of previews are used in a future post, but if you’re wondering about the complete preview loading logic, there’s a flow chart diagram on pages 503 & 506 of our Lightroom Classic – The Missing FAQ book.

 Myth #3: Make the Camera Raw Cache huge

-In my 2009 blog post, I recommended enlarging the Camera Raw (ACR) Cache size in Preferences > File Handling to 50GB saying, “Bigger is better!”
-Then, in Lightroom 3.6 and later, the cache format was changed and compression applied, meaning the cached files now take up a few hundred KB each, instead of multiple MB, so you can now fit a lot more cached images into the same amount of space.
-(If you want to understand the Camera Raw Cache, including ways to preload it, see pages 556-557 of my LRCC/6 book.)
+In Victoria’s 2009 blog post, she recommended enlarging the Camera Raw (ACR) Cache size in Preferences > File Handling to 50GB saying, “Bigger is better!”
+However, from Lightroom 3.6 on, the cache format was changed and compression applied.
+This meant the cached files now take up a few hundred KB each, instead of multiple MB.
+This means you can now fit a lot more cached images into the same amount of space.
+(If you want to understand the Camera Raw Cache, including ways to preload it, see pages 501 & 507 of our Lightroom Classic – The Missing FAQ book)

-I’m still seeing lots of posts saying to enlarge your cache size to 75GB, or even as much as 200GB.
-For most people, it IS worth enlarging the cache from its 1GB default, which would only hold around 2000 of your most recently viewed photos.
-On the other hand, 75-200GB is overkill for most people.
+We still see lots of posts saying to enlarge your cache size to 75GB, or even as much as 200GB.
+For most people, it IS worth enlarging the cache from its 5GB default.
+The number of photos 5GB will hold depends on your preview size.
+For example, 1440px will cache approx. 11,100; if you use a preview size of 2880px, then 5Gb will hold 2,275.
+So, 75-200GB is overkill for most people.
 You’d be better off with a 5GB-10GB cache on a fast drive (e.g. SSD) than a much larger cache on a slower drive.

 But there’s one more thing.
-Since Lightroom CC 2015.6 / 6.6 added intelligent Develop caching, if you’re slowly stepping through the photos consecutively in the Develop module, the full resolution data is preloaded in advance, negating the need for the Camera Raw cache.
+If you’re slowly stepping through the photos consecutively in the Develop module, the full resolution data is preloaded in advance, negating the need for the Camera Raw cache.
 So it’s only really helpful if you’re skipping around in Lightroom, or you don’t have enough RAM to hold full resolution cached data.

 Confused about all these previews and caches?
 Don’t worry, we’ll come back to them in more detail in the Previews & Caches post, including an even better trick using Smart Previews instead of the Camera Raw cache.